San Boldo Pass is a military road with 18 hairpin turns and 5 tunnels

 When was the road to San Boldo Pass built?

-Tucked away on the north-eastern part of the country, the road is a feat of engineering and determination and has a long story.
-This road has always had a considerable historic importance.
-It dates back to Roman times.
-The road replaced a steep path leading up to summit that existed since the nineteenth century but only during the First World War that project succeeded.
+The road is a feat of engineering and determination and has a long history.
+This road has always had considerable historic importance, dating back to Roman times.
+It replaced a steep path leading up to the summit that existed since the nineteenth century, but only during the First World War did the project succeed.
 Between February and June 1918, the Austro-Hungarian army managed to build the road in less than three months.
-After this fact, the road got the nickname of "road of 100 days."
-1400 people, including prisoners of war and women, children and the elderly in the area, worked day and night to complete the strategic route for refueling during the Battle of Piave.
+After this fact, the road got the nickname "road of 100 days."
+1400 people, including prisoners of war, women, children, and the elderly in the area, worked day and night to complete the strategic route for refueling during the Battle of Piave.
 Despite the topographical conditions, the slope could not exceed 12% for the passage of heavy vehicles and artillery.
 The works began in 1914 under the direction of engineer Giuseppe Carpenè.

-The road is brutally steep in parts, hitting a 37% of maximum gradient through some of the ramps, with 18 hairpin turns.
-It just allows traffic in one direction, alternating with traffic lights.
-There is a speed limit of 30 km/h (19 mph) and a height limit of 3.2 m (10.5 ft), after buses were repeatedly stuck in the tunnels.
+The road is brutally steep in parts, with a maximum gradient of 37% through some of the ramps, featuring 18 hairpin turns.
+It allows traffic in only one direction, alternating with traffic lights.
+There is a speed limit of 30 km/h (19 mph) and a height limit of 3.2 m (10.5 ft) after buses were repeatedly stuck in the tunnels.

-Despite the fact that the road is located in Italy, it’s named after a Spanish hermit, called Boldo.
-He was a hermit living in these mountains and some years late he would become saint, San Boldo.
+Despite the fact that the road is located in Italy, it’s named after a Spanish hermit called Boldo.
+He was a hermit living in these mountains, and some years later, he would become a saint, San Boldo.
 It was formerly known as Passo Sant'Ubaldo.

 Pic: Solitario Motero